Seaside Home / Players, Coaches, Refs / Schedules & Results / Fields / FAQs / Lodging & Attractions / Vendors / Volunteers

 All players must be born in the years indicated below to play in the indicated age divisions:

 Coaches and players must be properly registered with an association affiliated with the United States Soccer Federation or their own national soccer federation.
 Proof of players' age and eligibility shall be by their appropriate player pass only (a driver’s license or birth certificate, etc. will NOT be accepted).
-Players in the U9/U10 divisions do not require player passes, their ages will be certified by the rosters.
-The maximum roster size for any team playing 11v11 is 22 players and 3 coaches; for teams playing 9v9 it is 14 players and 3 coaches; for teams playing 7v7 it is 14 players and 3 coaches.
-Rosters and player passes must be submitted at online prior to commencement of the tournament.
+Players in the U8-U10 divisions do not require player passes; their ages will be certified by the rosters.
+The maximum roster size for any team playing 11v11 is 22 players and 3 coaches; for teams playing 9v9 it is 18 players and 3 coaches; for teams playing 7v7 it is 14 players and 3 coaches.
+Rosters and player passes must be submitted at Team Check-In prior to the commencement of the tournament.

 There is no limit to the number of guest players on a team.
-An 11v11 tournament team can have as many as 22 guest players (within specified roster limits) as long as they are all on an official signed by state registrar roster.
+An 11v11 tournament team may have as many as 22 guest players (within specified roster limits) as long as they are all on an official signed by state registrar roster.
 HANDWRITTEN names shall be allowed up to 25% of the maximum roster size, e.g., for a roster of 22 you may have 6 such guests.
-If you bring a guest player, he or she must have our completed official guest player form.
-All guest players must have a current, valid player pass and a completed medical release form.
+All guest players must have a current, valid player pass and a completed medical/liability waiver.
+The medical/liability waiver is available for download on our tournament website under the Players, Coaches, Ref's tab.

 The tournament committee and the South County Youth Soccer Club shall not be responsible for any expenses incurred by any team or club if the tournament is canceled in part or in whole due to weather.
 In the event of inclement weather, the tournament committee shall have the absolute authority to make decisions as follows: